 Every year in November and December, the Elf CEO, Scott Powers magically summons Deaf Santa for deaf children.
 Scott believes that deaf children need a Santa that they can communicate and relate with.
 When Scott was a young boy, he was very frustrated that he could not communicate with Santa and tell him what he wanted for Christmas!

 Unfortunately most Santas either are not fluent in sign language or use an elf to interpret to deaf children.
 Deaf Santa can communicate directly with the deaf children.
-Also unlike most Santas who only give out a candy cane, Deaf Santa gives each child a stocking filled with crayons and a coloring book.

 Every year people from the deaf community have requested to volunteer to be elves or helpers and be part of this event so Deaf Santa does not have to do all of the work himself.